 creating hope, healing lives, changing community

-Safelight is a 501(c)(3) nonprofit agency that provides support for survivors of interpersonal violence, sexual assault and child abuse.
-We make it possible for families who want to be free of violent relationships, to succeed.
+Safelight is a 501(c)(3) nonprofit agency that provides support for survivors of interpersonal violence, abuse, and exploitation.
+We make it possible for families who want to be free of violent relationships to succeed.
 We make hope real.

 828.693.3840